 Stop and think a second about what you see.
 Photo quality on an inkjet printer needs images around 250 dpi.
 However, video screen images are displayed on the monitor at about 75 to 100 ppi apparent size.
 Yet the video image usually looks better.
 The big difference is that every RGB phosphor dot on the screen can reproduce ANY of the 256 intensity values.
 But a printer's ink dot can only be either present or absent (two values).
 Inkjets must simulate pixel colors by using combinations of several ink dots of only the four CMYK colors.
 Inkjet printers are relatively crude devices, and instead of more spatial resolution, what they really need is more color depth or color resolution - they need a better way to reproduce the color of an image pixel in a very small space on paper.
 They can't use more pixels, smaller pixels simply limit even more their ability to accurately simulate the correct color of each existing image pixel.

-Scale photo images to print at 240 to 300 ppi
+Scale or resample photo images to print at 240 to 300 dpi

-This is a good guideline for inkjet printers (1440x720 dpi, 2880x720 dpi, 1200x1200 dpi, even 2400 and 4800 dpi) for printing Color or Grayscale photo images in high quality mode on good photo paper.
+This is a good guideline for printing, for online print services, or for inkjet printers (1440x720 dpi, 2880x720 dpi, 1200x1200 dpi, even 2400 and 4800 dpi rated printers, which is about ink drops, it is Not about image pixels).
+This applies for printing Color or Grayscale photo images in high quality mode on good photo paper.
 There is not much benefit from the larger numbers, not when the ink dots are much larger than the grid to hold them.

 Line art mode is the exception, being 1-bit 2-color B&W with no gray, no halftones, no dithering.
 In line art mode, the printer CAN use its full resolution, because pixels and ink dots can be the same spacing then.
 Every line art image pixel is either Black or White, and the printer can make black dots without dithering colors.
 You may want to print 600 dpi line art images, since line art is the exception, the one mode when the printer can use an image resolution equal to the ink dot resolution of the printer.